rsaarelm/idm/README.md

 as a general-purpose escape mechanism.
 The value ends at the line that is indented less than the one at the start of the value.

-Struct fields are in kebab-case (the serde IDM implementation automatically converts between Rust's default camel\_case and kebab-case) and followed by a colon.
+Struct fields are in kebab-case (the Serde IDM implementation automatically converts between Rust's default camel\_case and kebab-case) and followed by a colon.
 The valid fields of a struct block must be in the initial lines, lines from the first field that can't be parsed as a struct field onwards are